Mont Ventoux and the Lure mountains

 Rating : challenging

-Season calendar : year-round (on snow-covered land, choice of a shortened route and use of snowshoes).
+Season calendar : year-round (on snow-covered ground, choice of a shortened route and use of snowshoes).
 Not allowed on fire risk days.

 Walking in the footsteps of Haute Provence’s writer, Jean Giono